Russia strikes cities from east to west in Ukraine ahead of key Zelenskyy meetings in US

 This story has been corrected to reflect that Kharkiv was struck with S-300 missiles and Kherson was likely hit with shorter-range artillery.

-Associated Press journalists Vanessa Gera in Warsaw, Poland, and Brian Melley in London contributed to this report.
+Associated Press journalists Samya Kullab in Kyiv, Vanessa Gera in Warsaw, Poland, and Brian Melley in London contributed to this report.

 For more coverage of the war in Ukraine, visit: https://apnews.com/hub/russia-ukraine